Rahul-CSTech/COMP1800_202410_DTC04/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * I am Rahul and I am glad to be on this collaborative project.
-* Hi, my name is Juhyun!
+* Hi, my name is Juhyun.
 I am excited to start this journey of creating a web application.
 * My name is Roy!
 I'll do my best.

 ## 3. Technologies and Resources Used